TobasFlightControl/tobas_wiki/docs/hil.md

 root@navio $ roslaunch tobas_f450_config hil.launch
 ```

-Turning the E_STOP (CH5) on the RC transmitter on and then off will enable control of the drone in Gazebo via the RC transmitter.
+To enable drone control in Gazebo using the RC transmitter, switch the E_STOP (CH5) on the transmitter on and then off.
 <span style="color: red;"><strong>
-Be aware that turning E_STOP on again will trigger an emergency stop, causing all motors to stop.
+However, be cautious: activating E_STOP again will engage an emergency stop, immediately halting all motors.
 </strong></span>

+Regarding the controls on the RC transmitter:
-On the RC transmitter, the pitch lever corresponds to the north-south (X-axis),
+the pitch lever adjusts the north-south movement (X-axis),
-the roll lever to east-west (Y-axis), and the throttle lever to up-down (Z-axis) velocities.
+the roll lever controls east-west movement (Y-axis),
+and the throttle lever manages the altitude (Z-axis).
-Verify that the motor speed changes are consistent between the simulation and the real hardware.
+Ensure that the changes in motor speed are consistent between the simulation and the actual hardware.